Kiran7007/Interview-Preparation/README.md

     **START_REDELIVER_INTENT:**<br>
     If the system kills the service after onStartCommand() returns, recreate the service and call onStartCommand() with the last intent that was delivered to the service.
 Any pending intents are delivered in turn.
 This is *suitable for services that are actively performing a job that should be immediately resumed, such as downloading a file.*

--   **What is Pending Intent?** </br>
-    A PendingIntent is a token that you give to a foreign application (e.g. NotificationManager, AlarmManager, Home Screen AppWidgetManager, or other 3rd party applications), which allows the foreign application to use your application's permissions to execute a predefined piece of code.
-It specifies a task that requires to be performed in future.

 -   **What is an Intent Service?
 What is the method that differentiates it to make Service run in background?**  </br>
     IntentService is a subclass of Service that can perform tasks using worker thread unlike service that blocks main thread.
 The additional method of IntentService is -